MillerHollinger/TheHexagonGames.github.io/index.md

 layout: default
 ---
 Welcome to The Hexagon Games!
-Check out the menu to the right to find whatever you're looking for.
+Check out the menu to the left to find whatever you're looking for.

 This site is currently under construction.